Upgrading self-compiled instances

 git diff origin/PREVIOUS_BRANCH:config/gitlab.yml.example origin/BRANCH:config/gitlab.yml.example

-New configuration options for database.yml
+New configuration for database.yml

 History